bolt/docs/source/installation.md

 By default, Bolt is configured to use an SQLite database.
 If you want to change this to MySQL or PostgreSQL, see the section [below](#configuring-the-database).
-If not, just leave it as it is.
+If not, just leave it as it is for the quickest possible installation.

 Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
 If not, see below.
 If you do see the 'Create the first